O man is it going to be expensive, I thought to myself when thinking about going there.

-Anyway, one of the best experiences there was going into the Empty Quarter desert.
-This place is remote as hell but there are a few bedouin settlements around and is cool to meet some of them.
+One of the best experiences there was going into the Empty Quarter desert.
+This place is remote as hell but there are a few bedouin settlements around and it’s good to meet some of them.

 To really appreciate being in the desert you will have to go with a local in their 4wd car who is an expert on desert travel.
-Make sure he is a reputable expert.
-Don’t go into the desert with an inexperienced driver.
+Make sure he/she is a reputable expert and don’t go into the desert with an inexperienced driver.
 A good driver will take you up riding to near the top of the dunes which is great fun and affords great views.

 Unfortunately going on a desert tour is not cheap and would have to be one of your biggest expenses.
 You can find a driver by asking around hotels.

-You can do the day trip to the desert which is what I do, or go for the night and camp under the stars.
+You can do the day trip to the desert which is what I did, or go for the night and camp under the stars.
 One day to get a glimpse was enough though.

-You can also hitchhike into the Empty Quarter if you have time to the last big bedouin settlement in the desert and then walk a little bit into the dunes.
+You can also hitch-hike to the last bedouin settlement in the Empty Quarter if you have time and then walk a little bit into the dunes.
 But be extremely careful and bring water and a compass to make sure you know how to get back, unless you just walk the first dune or 2 past the settlement for safety.

-For me the Empty Quarter desert was much more impressive than Wahiba Sands.
+For me the Empty Quarter desert was much more impressive than the Wahiba Sands.

 West of Salalah

-You can spend a day driving along the coast for great views of the coast to the border with Yemen.
+You can spend a day driving along the coast for great views all the way to the border with Yemen.
 It’s not safe to visit Yemen and you would need to get a visa in advance anyway so you can’t cross over even for a few hours.